-My Reasons Why You Should Get A VUL or Whole Life Insurance
+My Reasons Why You Should (NOT) Get A VUL or Whole Life Insurance

 This article is posted under Personal Finance.

 In my previous Reader Mail post, I posted and answered the question:

 I said that it is not an investment, but just a form of protection.

 I also said that getting term-life insurance and short-term health insurance is important.
 In fact, you should have them before you even think of investing.